Coppery titi monkey: Behavior

 The behavior of the coppery titis is characterized by a diurnal and entirely arboreal nature, spending all of their day in trees.
 They live in family groups which consist of an adult pair and up to three generations of off-spring.
 The adult pairs are monogamous and mate for life.
 Family members may engage in tail-intertwining before and during sleep.
 As their tails are not prehensile they cannot be used as an additional grip.
 When first meeting, these monkeys will smell each other's faces.
-The titis will also smell their own scent by rubbing their chests on branches - spreading secretions from their sternal gland - before sniffing them.
-Its possible that this plays a role when marking territory.
+The titis will also smell their own scent by rubbing their chests on branches, spreading secretions from their sternal gland before sniffing them.
+It is possible that this plays a role when marking territory.
 They have several visual cues which they display when angry or excited.
 Most notably shaking of their heads and bodies, swaying, looking away from others, or raising and lashing out with their tail.
 Other cues include barred teeth, a lowered head, closed eyes, protruding lips or an arched back.
 There have been observations of the coppery titi monkeys using the Psychotria leaf to self-medicate through fur rubbing.
 This ritual is rare and does not happen often.
 They do this by chewing on the plant and rubbing it on their abdomen for about five minutes.
 This behavior can be interpreted as self-medication since the plant is known for being used as a medical herb in traditional medicine, as well as having anti-viral and anti-bacterial properties.
 Females will show similar behaviors of their bonded pair to same-sex intruders to show a strong relationship.
 If successful, the intruder will go away, resulting in reproductive success for the monogamous bonded pair.
 Once there has been an offspring introduced to a couple, the activity budget of these monkeys will change.
-The mother will feed more and rested less, and the male will feed less and rested more.
+During this period, the mother will feed more and rest less, and the male will feed less and rest more.
 This is because the females will forage more to feed the baby, and the male would hold the baby more to protect them.